MediaMath/lambda-cron/README.md

 * Environment: Custom values for an specific environment.
 * Global: Custom values that will have effect to all environments created.
-* Default: Default values in case no custom values are specified (by environment or globally)
+* Default: Default values, in case no custom values are specified (by environment or globally)

 Highest level of preference is *Environment*, followed by *Global* and finally *Default*.
 Each option in the settings can set the value from different levels.
 Higher level of preference overwrite lower levels.